Seasons & Conditions

 - Freestone creeks wake up — wild rainbows, browns, and headwater brook trout get active.

-- Delayed Harvest is still on — stocked + catch-and-release through May 14–15.
+- Delayed Harvest is still on — stocked + catch-and-release into mid-May.

-- Flows can spike — spring rain and snowmelt push water high and off-color.
+- Flows can spike — spring rain pushes water high and off-color fast.

 What hatches should you fish in North Georgia in spring?

-Matching the hatch matters most in spring.
+Matching the hatch matters most in spring, because the fish are eating on the surface and they can be selective about size and silhouette.
 The core North Georgia spring hatches and the flies to throw:

 | Hatch | Window | Fly + size |